Constant Time Graph Neural Networks: Main Results

 \subsection{Constant Time Embedding Approximation}

-Now, we describe the construction of a constant time approximation algorithm based on neighbor sampling, which approximates the embedding $\boldz_v$ with an absolute error of at most $\varepsilon$ and probability $1 - \delta$.
+We describe the construction of a constant time approximation algorithm based on neighbor sampling, which approximates the embedding $\boldz_v$ with an absolute error of at most $\varepsilon$ and probability $1 - \delta$.
 We recursively constructed the algorithm layer by layer by sampling $r^{(l)}$ neighboring nodes in layer $l$.
 We refer to the algorithm that calculates the estimate of the embeddings in the $l$-th layer $\boldz^{(l)}$ as $\hat{\mathcal{O}}_{z}^{(l)} (l = 1, \dots, L)$.
 Algorithm \ref{algo: constant} presents the pseudo code.
 Here, $\hat{\mathcal{O}}_{z}^{(l-1)}(v \leftarrow u)$ represents calling the function $\hat{\mathcal{O}}_{z}^{(l-1)}$ with the same parameters as the current function, except for $v$, which is replaced by $u$.
 In the following, we demonstrate the theoretical properties of Algorithm \ref{algo: constant}.
+The following theorem shows that the approximation error of Algorithm \ref{algo: constant} is bounded by $\varepsilon$ with probability $1 - \delta$.
+It is proved by applying Hoeffding's inequality \cite{Hoeffding} recursively.
+Because the number of sampled nodes depends only on $\varepsilon$ and $\delta$ and is independent of the number of the nodes, edges, and neighbors of the input, Algorithm \ref{algo: constant} operates in constant time.
+We stress that the only source of randomness in the analysis of Theorem \ref{inference} is the sampling distribution of neighboring nodes.
+This is irrelevant to the generation process of the input graph.
+Theorem \ref{inference} holds even if the feature distribution of the input graph is skewed and correlated to each other.

 \begin{theorem} For all $\varepsilon > 0, 1 > \delta > 0$, there exists $r^{(l)}(\varepsilon, \delta)~ (l = 1, \dots, L)$ such that for all inputs satisfying Assumptions 1 and 2, the following property holds true: